 Each student enrolled at Labette County High School will be issued a Student Identification Card.
 This card will be used by the student for library checkout and scanned at lunch to track payments.
 The first card issued bears no cost to the student.

 The Student Identification Card must be in the student’s possession AT ALL TIMES while in attendance at Labette County High School.
 Students must be able to produce their card at any time when requested by a staff member.
-Failure to do so will result in disciplinary action.
+Students ID Card must not be altered in any manner – no alteration to student picture.
+Failure to comply will result in disciplinary action.

 A student who does not have their I.D.
-Card at lunch must report to the Attendance Office to obtain a Temporary I.D. and the student will be assigned ISS Closed Lunch for the day.
+Card must report to the Attendance Office to obtain a Temporary I.D. and the student will be assigned ISS Closed Lunch for the day.

 If a Student I.D.
 Card is lost, a new one must be purchased for a fee of $5.00.
 A student who does not have the money to pay for a new card can serve a community service assignment as an alternative.